saikumarch7548/azure-ubuntu/README.md

 docker build . -t golang
 ```

-6. Once the build is succeded, run the docker image, so that docker container will
-  i.
-Consider the source code from the docker volume
-  ii.
-Compiles the golang application with name runme
+6. Once the build is succeded, run the docker image, so that docker container will consider the source code from the docker volume, compiles the golang application with name runme and executes the runme compiled file
-  iii.
-Executes the runme

 ```
 docker run -v $HOME/azure-ubuntu/docker/volumes/:/code <imageid> go
 ```

 ## Authors

-* **Sai Kumar Chukkapalli** - *Initial work* - [PurpleBooth](https://github.com/saikumarch7548)
+* **Sai Kumar Chukkapalli** - *Initial work* - [Sai Kumar Chukkapalli](https://github.com/saikumarch7548)

 ## License